Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ```

 ## Sanity test
-Run IO Sanity on your CORTX Cluster to validate bucket creation and object upload in deployed cluster.
+- Run IO Sanity on your CORTX Cluster to validate bucket creation and object upload in deployed cluster.
 ```
-./cortx-deploy.sh --io-sanity
+sudo ./cortx-deploy.sh --io-sanity
 ```

 Tested by: